AIR Educators Start Here

 VEX AIR Drone Kit with all components from the kit laid out around the kit box.

-As you and your students start to explore the VEX AIR Drone Kit, it can be helpful to know what all you are seeing or where to find pieces as you move forward.
+As you and your students start to explore the VEX AIR Kit, it can be helpful to know what all you are seeing or where to find pieces as you move forward.
 See this article for an overview of the kit.

 VEX AIR Drone with a highlight on the back area.
 An arrow points into the back zone with a battery on the other side of the arrow.
 A Callout on the battery shows that the "up" label is facing towards the top of the image and is the closest to the end being inserted into the drone.